-This program will be available for sale to the general public starting on June 7, 2023.Want to purchase your tickets before then?
-Become a member today, or if you are already a member, log in to purchase your tickets.
-The Body Farm: What the Bones Reveal Evening Lecture/Seminar Thursday, August 24, 2023 - 6:30 p.m. to 7:45 p.m.
-ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1H0781 Location: This online program is presented on Zoom.
-Select your Tickets $20 Member $25 Non-Member Resize text A student excavates a shallow grave at the body farm in Knoxville, Tennessee To many people, a skeleton is just a hopeless pile of bones.
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer The Body Farm: What the Bones Reveal Evening Lecture/Seminar Tuesday, October 3, 2023 - 6:30 p.m. to 7:45 p.m.
+ET Code: 1H0781 Location: This online program is presented on Zoom.
+This program will not be recorded.
+Select your Tickets $20 Member $25 Non-Member Resize text A student excavates a shallow grave at the body farm in Knoxville, Tennessee Please Note: This online program will not be recorded.
+It also has a rescheduled date (originally August 24, 2023).
+To many people, a skeleton is just a hopeless pile of bones.
 But to a forensic anthropologist, skeletal remains pulled from a forest or desert or out of mass graves are the key to identifying a unique individual and even how and when they died.
 And nowhere else do they get a better sense of the whys and hows of decomposition than at the Forensic Anthropology Center at the University of Tennessee, aka the body farm.
 It is here that donated bodies decompose under every imaginable circumstance: left in the open air, the woods, or shallow graves submerged in water; locked in the trunks of cars; and concealed beneath concrete.
 The purpose is straightforward: to allow scientists to determine exactly how and when a real-life murder victim died.
 The database created from this research is an invaluable tool for law enforcement officials.
 Dawnie Wolfe Steadman, the director of the Forensic Anthropology Center, digs into how forensic anthropologists from around the world study these bodies.
-General Information View Common FAQs and Policies about our Online Programs on Zoom.
+General Information Special Update: This online program will NOT be recorded.
+View Common FAQs and Policies about our Online Programs on Zoom.